Can't Remember to Forget You: Background

 The song features guest vocals from Barbadian singer Rihanna.

 In October 2010, Shakira released her ninth studio and Spanish-language album, Sale el Sol.
 The record marked a return to her musical roots after her experimentation with electronic music and was primarily a Latin pop album with influences of rock and merengue music.
 It garnered critical acclaim and was a commercial success internationally.
 A year later in November, Shakira revealed in an interview with Billboard magazine that she had begun writing new material and working with various producers for a new record.
+Shakira began planning to make new music in 2011: work continued into 2012, at which time she left her previous label Epic Records and joined RCA Records.
 Initially in 2012, it was expected that the first single from the singer's album would be a song titled "Truth or Dare".
 In June, Colombian newspaper El Heraldo reported that Shakira had been filming the music video for the song in Lisbon, Portugal, and speculated that it would be in late 2012.
 "Truth or Dare", however, was not released.

 On 6 December 2013, a Twitter page named @ShakiraSpace announced the duet between Shakira and Rihanna.
 Then, on 8 December 2013, Shakira's body double Alexita Ortiz wrote on social networking site Twitter that she had been working with her on the set for a music video, and mentioned that Rihanna was also involved.
 The tweet was subsequently removed.
-The speculation regarding the collaboration of the two singers increased after Cuban American rapper Pitbull, in a radio interview on Kidd Kraddick in the Morning, commented that Rihanna wasn't able to appear as the featured artist in his song "Timber" as she had "something she had to do with Shakira."
+The speculation regarding the collaboration of the two singers increased after Cuban-American rapper Pitbull, in a radio interview on Kidd Kraddick in the Morning, commented that Rihanna wasn't able to appear as the featured artist in his song "Timber" as she had "something she had to do with Shakira."
 Later, Sony Music announced that the first single would be in early 2014.